-Graduates in MA in Entrepreneurship and Innovation (MA ENT) program will:
+Graduates in Master of Business Innovation program will:

-- ENT PLO 1: Communicate effectively, logically, and compellingly in writing, meetings, and presentations. - ENT PLO 2: Apply management and leadership best practices in an entrepreneurial setting. - ENT PLO 3: Integrate business analysis and various tools into the discovery and implementation of innovative solutions to business problems. - ENT PLO 4: Develop entrepreneurial marketing plans, business, and financial models. - ENT PLO 5: Design a comprehensive strategic plan for a new venture and/or innovation. - ENT PLO 6: Recognize and evaluate opportunities for promoting creativity and innovation in the global marketplace.
+- MBI PLO 1: Communicate effectively, logically, and compellingly in writing, meetings, and presentations. - MBI PLO 2: Apply management and leadership best practices in an entrepreneurial setting. - MBI PLO 3: Integrate business analysis and various tools into the discovery and implementation of innovative solutions to business problems. - MBI PLO 4: Develop entrepreneurial marketing plans, business, and financial models. - MBI PLO 5: Design a comprehensive strategic plan for a new venture and/or innovation. - o MBI PLO 6: Recognize and evaluate opportunities for promoting creativity and innovation in the global marketplace.

+Master of Business Innovation Curriculum

-MA ENT Curriculum Core Courses - 15 Credits
+Core Courses - 15 Credits

 Course Number Course Name Credits

 BUS575 Fundamentals of Project Management 3

 ENT520 Business Models and Planning 3

 ENT525 Legal Structures, Contracts and Risk Management 3

 ENT530 Finance and Accounting 3

 ENT540 Negotiation, Sources and Uses of Power 3

 Electives (Choose 3 courses / 9 credits from the list below)

 Course Number Course Name Credits

 BUS510 Business Analysis 3

 BUS520 Risk Analysis and Management 3

 BUS576 Essentials of Agile and Scrum Project Management 3

 CTL541 Leading and Managing Change 3

 CTL543 Conflict Management 3

 CTL560 Creative Design Thinking for Leaders 3

 ENT535 Entrepreneurial Marketing 3

 ENT550 Digital Transformation and Social Media 3

 ENT555 Leadership and Management 3

-Required Practicum (6 credits)
+Required Practicum (6 credits) •

 Course Number Course Name Credits

 ENT590 or Entrepreneurship and Innovation Practicum I 3

-ENT591 and Entrepreneurship and Innovation Practicum 1 1.
+ENT591 and Entrepreneurship and Innovation Practicum 1 1.5

-ENT592 Entrepreneurship and Innovation Practicum 2 1.
+ENT592 Entrepreneurship and Innovation Practicum 2 1.5

 ENT595 or Entrepreneurship and Innovation Practicum II 3

-ENT596 and Entrepreneurship and Innovation Practicum 3 1.
+ENT596 and Entrepreneurship and Innovation Practicum 3 1.5

-ENT597 Entrepreneurship and Innovation Practicum 4 1.
+ENT597 Entrepreneurship and Innovation Practicum 4 1.5

 Total 30 Credits

-MS IN MANAGEMENT AND LEADERSHIP IN CREATIVE TECHNOLOGIES (MS MLCT)
+MS IN MANAGEMENT AND LEADERSHIP (MS ML)

-The MS in Management and Leadership in Creative Technologies program is designed to enable students to combine specific creative practice and skills with a rigorous business education customized for the creative industries.
+The MS in Management and Leadership program is designed to enable students to combine specific creative practice and skills with a rigorous business education customized for the creative industries.
 At the end of the program, graduates will be equipped with in-depth understanding, knowledge, and skills required to successfully realize value within the creative industry ecosystem.